gitter-badger/miu-1/miuspec/lang.rst

 Operators
 =========

+[TODO: What characters will be allowed for Unicode operators.]

 Operators are, erm, slightly complicated.
-The essential idea is that:
+The core ideas are as follows:

 #.
 A small set of operators are allowed as single letter operators.
 #.
 The set is expanded to a "common set" (which is used in most places)
    for operators with 2 symbols.
 #.
 Operators beginning with a : are considered constructors except when
    immediately followed by '-', '=' or '.'.
 #.
-Operators with 3 symbols additionally allow a large set of characters
+Operators with 3 or more symbols additionally allow a large set of characters
    to be enclosed between symbols from the common set, including the ASCII 'o' as a stand-in for U+25cb '○'.